Batman: The Killing Joke: Plot summary

 In present day, Batman goes to Arkham Asylum to talk with the Joker about ending their years-long feud, only to find that the Joker has escaped.
-The Joker shoots and paralyzes Barbara Gordon and kidnaps her father, Commissioner James Gordon.
-He takes Gordon to a run-down amusement park, where he cages him in the park's freak show.
-He forces Gordon to view blown-up photos of a wounded Barbara, lying nude on the floor after the shooting.
+The Joker shoots and paralyzes Barbara Gordon and kidnaps her father, Commissioner James "Jim" Gordon.
+He takes Gordon to an abandoned amusement park, where he tortures and cages him in the park's freak show.
+He forces Gordon to view blown-up photos of a wounded Barbara, lying stripped nude and in pain on the floor after the shooting.
 He then puts Gordon on display before the park's freaks, ridiculing him as "the average man", a weakling doomed to insanity.

 Batman's attempts to locate Commissioner Gordon are unsuccessful until the Joker sends him an invitation to the amusement park.
 Though traumatized by his ordeal, Gordon retains his sanity and moral code, and insists that Batman capture the Joker "by the book" to "show him that our way works".
 Batman dodges a series of booby traps while the Joker tries to persuade his nemesis that the world is a "black, awful joke" that is not worth fighting for, and it only takes "one bad day" to drive an ordinary man insane.

 Batman subdues the Joker and tells him that Gordon is as sane as ever, and the Joker is alone in his madness.
 He offers to help the Joker rehabilitate in order to end their everlasting war, which Batman fears may one day result in a fight to the death.
 The Joker apologetically declines, saying it is too late for that.
 He says that the situation reminds him of a joke about two inmates in an asylum who try to escape.
 Batman chuckles at the joke's punchline, and as the two old foes share a laugh, he grabs the Joker as police arrive.